 In addition to investigating the attenuation behavior during push-pull transmission, the behavior towards common mode signals must also be investigated.
-For this purpose, the mixed-mode S-parameter $S{\text{CC21}}$ , shown in figure 18, is investigated.
+For this purpose, the mixed-mode S-parameter $S{CC21}$ , shown in Figure 18, is investigated.

-Figure 18: Transmission behavior of data lines with common mode signals.
+Figure 18: Transmission behavior of data lines with common mode signals

 It can be seen that the signal is attenuated from the beginning of the frequency range represented.
-According to marker point 1, the attenuation at the calculated cut-off frequency $f{\lambda/4}$ is approx. -21.8 dB.
-From 50 kHz the attenuation is always below -20 dB, which corresponds to a transmission ratio of less than 10 %.
+According to marker point 1, the attenuation at the calculated cut-off frequency $f{\lambda/4}$ is approx. 21.8 dB.
+From 50 kHz the attenuation is always over 20 dB, which corresponds to a transmission ratio of less than 10%.

 In the next step, the transmission properties of the supply voltage line are presented.
 To measure these, a two port measurement is necessary.
-The S-parameter S21 describes the insertion loss of the filter.
-Since a Pi filter (a third order low-pass) was used here, it is to be expected that a high attenuation is present in the entire frequency range. figure 19 shows the measurement result of the supply voltage line.
+The S-parameter S21 describes the signal transmission of the filter.
+Since a Pi filter (a third order low-pass) was used here, it is to be expected that a high attenuation is present in the entire frequency range.
+Figure 19 shows the measurement result of the supply voltage line.